- When choosing between two great homes, start by considering what you can’t change about the house — like its overall style or location.

 Here are insights you can use as you choose between multiple properties for sale in Minnesota and western Wisconsin.

 Measure the perks of each location

 The saying, "Location, location, location" is a cliché for a reason.
-While you can change many things about a home, you cannot alter its proximity to your work, schools, grocery stores, workout facilities and other locations you’ll visit often.
+While you can change many things about a home, you cannot alter its proximity to the places you visit most often.